anxuae/pih2o/README.rst

 to an `RESTful API <https://github.com/anxuae/pih2o/blob/master/docs/api.rst>`_.

-The ``pih2o`` is scheduled to wake up every given interval, power the soil moisture sensors add take humidity measurement (or threshold if no analog input available).
+The ``pih2o`` is scheduled to wake up every given interval, power the soil moisture sensors and take humidity measurement (or threshold if no analog input available).
 Finally the sensors are powered off to extend their lifespan.

 Define the record interval